About Project Connect

 Project Connect is an action plan focused on connecting development projects and community enhancements in the neighborhoods north of Downtown, including the future home of the NGA West.

-Project Connect is an Action Plan being developed by the City of St. Louis and its residents that will connect current initiatives being proposed by both the public and private sector.
-Project Connect will ensure coordination and collaboration between neighborhood revitalization, transportation, and other re-development efforts and the City’s investments to support NGA.
+Project Connect is a City of St. Louis initiative to create alignment between the people, current and future plans and projects within eight neighborhoods surrounding the future site of National Geospatial-Intelligence Agency West campus in North St. Louis.
+Project Connect ensures coordination and collaboration between neighborhood revitalization, transportation, and other re-development efforts and the City’s investments to support NGA.